icelab/decafsucks/README.md

 For developmeent, the app requires:

-- [asdf](https://github.com/asdf-vm/asdf) to install and manage system services
+- Postgres with PostGIS enabled
 - [overmind](https://github.com/DarthSim/overmind) to launch system services and app processes (install with `brew install tmux overmind`)

 ## Installation